Maloepf/tp/data-engineering/tp-docker-kafka/README.md

 Questions:
 * [ ] When should we use a key when producing a message into Kafka ?
 What are the risks ?
-[Help](https://stackoverflow.com/a/61912094/3535853)
+[Help](https://stackoverflow.com/a/61912094/3535853) to send a message in a specific topic (key : new_message goes to topic: message)
 * [ ] How does the default partitioner (sticky partition) work with kafka ?
 [Help1](https://www.confluent.io/fr-fr/blog/apache-kafka-producer-improvements-sticky-partitioner/) and [Help2](https://www.conduktor.io/kafka/producer-default-partitioner-and-sticky-partitioner#Sticky-Partitioner-(Kafka-%E2%89%A5-2.4)-3)
+message are partitioned in function of the type of the message. json type message goes in topic 4, and string message type goes in topic 3

 #### Command CLI
 1. Connect to your kafka cluster with 2 command-line-interface (CLI)